Whilst the current situation continues please note that our offices are now closed. We are contactable by email or by telephone.

-Our Will Dispute Solicitors have many years’ experience dealing with the complex legal issues which can arise when Involved in contested probate and will disputes
+Our Will Dispute Solicitors have many years’ experience dealing with the complex legal issues which can arise from contested probate and will disputes.

 A will might be contested as being invalid if: